Pshy0/pshy_merge/README.md

 - [ ] Implement `pshy_alloc`. (what happen to grounds on eventNewGame?)
 - [ ] Test all the current scripts and fix as many bugs as possible.

-For later (Tell me if you need those, so i can increase their priority):
+For later (I will not be doing those unless you tell me you need):
 - [ ] Remove some dependencies, so you can add pshy features to your scripts without adding too many things.
 - [ ] Add an user interface to ease the use of the scripts for commandophobics.
 - [ ] A settings script with a command to change the different script's available settings (so you wont need to go in the source anymore).